This post may contain affiliate links. Read our full disclosure.

 Can I Use Frozen Kale?

-Kale freezes very well so defiantly pull it out of the freezer for soups like this!
+Kale freezes very well, so definitely pull it out of the freezer for soups like this!

-To Freeze Kale: wash and pat dry your kale.
-Strip the kale leaves off of the stem and chop coarsely with a knife.
+To Freeze Kale: Wash and pat dry your kale.
+Strip the kale leaves from the stem and chop coarsely with a knife.
 You can also tear off the kale leaves.
 Place into a freezer bag and freeze.
-One bunch of kale is typically used for one recipe.
+One small bunch of kale is typically used for one recipe.

 How to store Zuppa Toscana?